There are various ways to search in lists.

 Adding a filter for the Name column also automatically adds this as the search criteria in the Search field.
 When applying a Filter to the Name column the Documents lists, the Filter is always added with the qualifier of "Contains".

 - The search text is not case-sensitive.

 - You can search for multiple words.
-For example, you can search for "financial statements".
+For example, you can search for "engagement letter".

-- Search may also find instances that are plurals.
+- Search will find instances that are plurals.
 For example, searching for "statement" will also find "statements"

-- Search will not find singulars.
-For example, searching for "statements" will not find "statement".
+- Search will find singulars.
+For example, searching for "reminders" will find "reminder".

 Clearing the Search Text